 It is great to see the young talent shinning for the Bucs and makes people optimistic about the future, but the results may not happen as fast as many would hope for.
 I think Price will have a good season.
 He is part of a rotation of young defensive tackles and while he might not have the big numbers that McCoy is projected to have, he will still be a force to deal with in the NFC South.

-Topics: Brian Price
+Tags: Brian Price